Amloh: Education

 Apart from these, there are several other Government Schools.

 Higher Education

-Desh Bhagat University which holds 2nd rank among the privately owned universities in Punjab is just 2.1 kilometers away from Amloh.
+Desh Bhagat University which holds second rank among the privately owned universities in Punjab is only about 2.1 kilometers away from Amloh.

 Maghi Memorial College for women is also catering for the higher education of women in Amloh.

 Other Educational Institutes

 Apart from school and college education, there are several other institutes that provide educational services in different fields.